Procedure Guide ·Tumor Removal ·2026

 Recovery & Aftercare

 Recovery takes 10-14 days.
-Restrict activity, use e-collar, and check the incision daily.
+Restrict activity, use e-collar, check incision daily.
 Sutures removed at 10-14 days.
 Biopsy results return in 5-10 days.
-If margins are incomplete (tumor cells at the edge), a second surgery or radiation may be needed.
-If malignant, discuss staging and additional treatment with your vet or oncologist.
+If margins incomplete (tumor cells at edge), second surgery or radiation may be needed.
+If malignant, discuss staging and treatment with vet or oncologist.
 Full recovery in 10-14 days

 Total Cost - $500-$3,000